tk421bsod/maximilian/README.md

 https://tk421bsod.github.io/maximilian

-This is the active development branch.
-If you're looking to use a more stable version of Maximilian, clone from the `release` branch.
+This branch is currently used for bug fixes and small changes to 0.6.2.

+It will become the main development branch after the release of 1.0.